Our Services

 Specialized G-tube care including feeds, venting, water flushes, skin protection, and troubleshooting.

 What we do: Our nurses support safe, consistent enteral feeding so your child grows and feels comfortable.
 We verify placement according to policy and the prescriber’s plan, set up pump or bolus feeds, and time water flushes to protect the tube and stoma.
 We track intake and output, record tolerance (gagging, coughing, retching), and watch for signs of reflux or constipation that could make feeds uncomfortable.
 We do not provide equipment or formula; we staff licensed nurses who use your existing supplies, teach best practices, and document thoroughly.
-We also protect skin around the stoma with gentle cleaning and barrier products recommended by your provider, and we note redness, leakage, or granulation tissue so the care team can respond early.

 Pediatric Suctioning